 - Make sure you review all the users on the account (both managers and owners) to ensure you removed any that could possibly have an account suspension.

-Turn around times on the reinstatement form are normally only about a week but this can vary significantly if there are a lot of suspensions happening at the same time.
-In June-July 2019 wait times were closer to 3-5 weeks.
+Turnaround times on the reinstatement form are normally only about a week but this can vary significantly if there are a lot of suspensions happening at the same time.
+In the last half of 2022, wait times were closer to 3-5 weeks.

 Need help with a reinstatement?
 Let us know!